Content writing agency pricing seems expensive.

 Agencies build upon what writing services do well, while also raising quality with more experienced and better trained writers.

 (That’s how it should work in theory, anyway.
-But it doesn’t always in reality.
+But it doesn’t always happen in reality.
 Read the Cons below to find out why.)

 A few months ago, we had a new client start with five articles.
 When that went well, we bumped up to 15/month.
 Month three?
 50+ — all 2,500 words and up, with a dedicated team of three experienced writers and an editor.

-But there’s one last pro tip to keep in mind with content agencies: Find out if they work with in-house or contract writers.
+But there’s one last pro tip to keep in mind with content writing agencies: Find out if they work with in-house or contract writers.